London for Less

 1. I spent as little as possible on meals

 If this was a trip to France or Italy, this would be a different story.
-But in the U.K., I’ve always found it useful to spend as little as possible on food.
-Get fast food during the day (you’ll burn the calories while walking in this city).
-Find a hostel with either an inexpensive restaurant or with kitchen services and cook your own food that you buy at Tescos (the cheapest supermarket chain in London).
+But on U.K. trips, I’ve always found it useful to spend as little as possible on food.
+Get fast food during the day (you’ll burn the calories while walking around this city).
+Find a hostel with either an inexpensive restaurant or with kitchen services and cook your own food that you buy at Tesco (the cheapest supermarket chain in London).

 1. I walked and visited free museums